It’s easy to come up with a long list of resolutions when you’re surrounded by presents and overstuffed with turkey – but how long will they last?

 Steer clear of diets and eat healthily instead

 Some say that a ‘diet’ is not the best route to weight loss.
-In fact, one study suggested that going on a “diet” could cause weight gain in the long term.
+In fact, one study6 suggested that going on a “diet” could cause weight gain in the long term.
 In order to lose weight, aim to feed your body with nutritious healthy food and exercise.
 Short-term diets that involve heavily cutting out calories or certain food groups are often harder to stick to.
 In most cases, managing your weight involves changing your lifestyle and eating habits in a way you can stick to.

 Set yourself up to succeed

-Research has shown that sticking to the same routine can make it a struggle to break away from old habits.
+Research7 has shown that sticking to the same routine can make it a struggle to break away from old habits.
 If you’re dedicated to achieving your goals make some changes around you so they’re easier to accomplish.
 For weight loss and healthier eating, don’t walk near fast food places, clear your cupboards of unhealthy food and make small changes to trick your mind that you’re eating less.
-Studies show that using a smaller plate tricks your brain into feeling just as full with less calories.
+Studies8 show that using a smaller plate tricks your brain into feeling just as full with less calories.
 “Just changing to smaller plates at home can help reduce how much you serve yourself and how much you eat,” says Natalina Zlatevska PhD of Bond University, Australia.

 So, you’ve managed to cut down on smoking, lose a few pounds or managed to save money.
 Whenever you’re a step closer to completing your main resolution, you deserve a small reward to keep yourself motivated.
 Try to choose something related to your goal.
 For example, if you’ve lost weight treat yourself to some new clothes or if you’re sticking to your gym workouts, get yourself a new drinking bottle.